Marvin-Dziedzina/FossTeamAwarenessKit/README.md

 # FOSS Team Awareness Kit

-This is an application that helps you and your team coordinate your operations and plans.
+This application helps you and your team coordinate your operations and plans.

 ## Features until 1.0